 You will usually experience symptoms such as rough idle, lack of power, or hesitation on accelerations.
 Such behavior can also be caused by a dirty MAF sensor, giving false air quantity readings.

-If in doubt, clean the MAF sensor, but remember to use only the MAF cleaner fluid for this.
+If in doubt, clean the MAF sensor, but use only the MAF cleaner fluid.
 Codes: P0171 and P0174

 The Variable Valve Timing (VVT) sensor varies the oil pressure, which changes the valve lift’s timing.
 The cams will either advance or retarded the timing depending on engine speed and load.